Renzcarl/Email-generator/README.md

 Thank you for using my tool!

+# Credits

 Credits to.
 Cyber Phoenix PH, Blackcats Cyber Squad
 Thank you for help me to finish this tool

+# Note:
-# Note: Don't recode my tool and make sure add credits for me if you want to modify my tool
+Don't recode my tool and make sure add credits for me if you want to modify my tool